OBOAcademy/obook/docs/lesson/modelling_with_object_properties.md

-# Modelling with Object Properties
+# Modeling with Object Properties

 In this lesson, we will give an intuition of how to work with `object properties` in OBO ontologies, also referred to as "relations".